Skip to main content

 When we compared those participants whose diet was closest to the EAT-Lancet Reference Diet with those who ate a less sustainable diet, we saw that an environmentally friendly diet was indeed associated with a lower risk of cancer.
 Better adherence was linked to a 10% lower cancer risk.
 However, we did not see a particularly strong protective effect for a specific type of cancer.

 The results of our study are consistent with those of other groups trying to answer the same research question using different data sets.
+Another paper we have recently published adds to the evidence, suggesting that continually following the EAT-Lancet Reference Diet over time is linked to a lower risk of all-cause mortality and cancer risk.
 This strengthens our conclusions that a planet-healthy, plant-based diet can promote health.

 In fact, plants are excellent sources of most of the essential vitamins and minerals in our diet.
 When a plant-based diet is balanced, products of animal origin are only needed in moderation to provide us with the few essential vitamins that cannot be found in plant sources (eg vitamin B12).